perkun/cppargs/README.md

 ```

 All values are of a type `string`.
 You can convert them to any value after
-parsing (see below). if the `required` argument is `true`, then if it is not
+parsing (see below).
+If the `required` argument is `true`, then if it is not
-given by the user, program will print appropiate message and exit.
+given by the user, program will print appropriate message and exit.

 ## Options with multiple values